-- Complete the Application for Admission to Graduate Study, available through the Office of Admissions and Scholarships, and return it, with a check or money order to cover the application fee1, directly to the Office of Admissions and Scholarships, Michigan State University, East Lansing, Michigan 48824-1046: - Request the registrar of each college or university attended to send two copies of each transcript directly to the Office of Admissions and Scholarships; transcripts of work taken at Michigan State University need not be re- - Have three letters of recommendation sent to the chairperson or director of the department or school to which admission is sought; - Take any examinations required by the college and department or school and have the testing agency forward official results to the department or school to which admission is sought.
-(For additional information, refer to the appropriate college and department or school section of this catalog.) - Fulfill any additional requirements and procedures of the college and department or school to which admission is
+- Complete the Online Application for Admission to Graduate Study, submit it with a credit card number or by electronic check or money order to cover the application fee.
+Send all additional materials directly to the department, school or program to which admission is sought. - Request the registrar of each college or university attended to send one copy of each official transcript (translated into English, if needed) directly to the department, school or program to which admission is sought.
+Transcripts of work taken at Michigan State University need not be requested. - Have three letters of recommendation sent to the chairperson or director of the department or school to which admission is sought. - 4.
+Take any examinations required by the college and department or school and have the testing agency forward official results to the department or school to which admission is sought.
+For additional information, refer to the appropriate college and department or school section of this catalog. - Fulfill any additional requirements and procedures of the college and department or school to which admission is sought.

-To insure full consideration, the application for admission, the application fee, official transcripts, letters of recommendation, test scores, and other required documents must be received by the appropriate offices at least eight months prior to the anticipated first semester of enrollment.
+To ensure full consideration, the application for admission, the application fee, official transcripts, letters of recommendation, test scores, and other required documents must be received by the appropriate offices at least nine months prior to the anticipated first semester of enrollment.